Can German Cockroaches Fly? Why They Have Wings but Don't Use Them

 Check common hiding spots in your kitchen and bathroom.
 Look for droppings (small, dark “pepper-like” specks), shed skins, and egg cases.
 Note where you’re seeing the most activity.

-While sanitation alone won’t eliminate an infestation, it helps.
+While sanitation alone won’t end an infestation, it helps.
 Clean up food debris, fix any water leaks, and store food in sealed containers.
 This removes some of their resources.

-At Better Termite & Pest Control, our team uses targeted gel baits, insect growth regulators (IGRs), and crack-and-crevice treatments that are specifically effective against German roaches.
-With over 57 years in the industry and more than 1,000 five-star reviews, we’ve helped countless homeowners in Northern Virginia, Fairfax, Bethesda, and throughout the DMV area eliminate these stubborn pests.
+At Better Termite & Pest Control, our team uses gel baits, growth regulators, and crack-and-crevice treatments that work against German roaches.
+We’ve helped many homeowners in Northern Virginia, Fairfax, Bethesda, and the DMV area get rid of these stubborn pests.

 When You Might See a Cockroach “Fly”